-In recent months, the UK’s indoor ski slopes have provided escapism for the thousands of British skiers and snowboarders who cancelled their ski holidays.
+In recent months, the UK’s indoor ski slopes have provided escapism for the thousands of British skiers who cancelled their holidays.

 It is uncertain when holidaymakers will return to the beautiful Alps, with much of Europe currently on the ‘red list’ of the government, so the UK ski slopes could be the next best thing this winter.

 It’s an enjoyable day for the whole family, the vast array of dry ski slopes and indoor snow centres in the UK offer the ideal opportunity for a pre-season warm-up, to sample skiing or snowboarding.

 The Snow Centre

 The Snow Centre has a real 160m snow slope for freestylers, including boxes, rails, and kickers.
 Lessons are also available for all skills.